+Payload Title: CATCHING RAYS - A Mission to Measure Primary Cosmic Rays in the Upper Stratosphere using the HASP

+Institution: SDSMT / Sanford Underground Research Facility (SURF)

+Payload Class (Enter SMALL, or LARGE): SMALL | Submit Date: 12/15/17

+Project Abstract:

-Payload Title: CATCHING RAYS - A Mission to Measure Primary Cosmic Rays in the Upper Stratosphere using the HASP Institution: SDSMT / Sanford Underground Research Facility (SURF) Payload Class (Enter SMALL, or LARGE): SMALL Submit Date: 12/15/17 Project Abstract: The primary objective of this project is to design a cosmic ray detector capable of measuring and classifying protons and heavier particles first in a standard weather balloon, then in HASP, and ultimately, in a CubeSat mission.
-The ionizing particles that are caught in the Earth's magnetic field and bombard the upper atmosphere affect everything from weather to electronics on board aircraft.
+The primary objective of this project is to design a cosmic ray detector capable of measuring primary cosmic ray particles first in a standard weather balloon, then in HASP, and ultimately, in a CubeSat mission.
+The ionizing particles that are caught in the Earth's magnetic field and bombard the upper atmosphere effect everything from weather to electronics on board aircraft.
 Understanding the particles and their reactions with the atmosphere are important.
 When solar activity is at a minimum, as it is currently, a greater portion of the primary particles come from outside the solar system.
 These galactic cosmic rays can be as heavy as iron and range to higher energies than particles in the solar wind.
 They are quite interesting scientifically.

 The payload under development by the Sun Catchers team is modeled after the Cosmic Ray Telescope for the Effects of Radiation (CRaTER) experiment on the Lunar Reconnaissance Orbiter (LRO) mission [1].
 The South Dakota Catching Rays payload will consist of two silicon diode detectors, one thin and one thick, configured as a telescope.
-The CRaTER experiment uses three such telescopes.
-Due to cost constraints, the Catching Rays telescope will be smaller in diameter than the detectors flying in the LRO.
 In addition to the silicon telescope, the payload will also contain a Geiger counter for detecting secondary gamma rays, and sensor data that records atmospheric conditions.

-Team Name: South Dakota Sun Catchers Team or Project Website: Student Leader Contact Information: Faculty Advisor Contact Information: Name: Jacob Fonkert Jason Ash Peggy Norris SURF Department: Mechanical Engineering Mechanical Eng SDSMT - ME Mailing SDSMT - ME 630 E. Summit St 501 East Saint Joseph Address: 501 East Saint Joseph St. St. City, State, Rapid City, SD Rapid City, SD 57701 Lead.
-SD 57754 Zip code: 57701 e-mail: Jacob.Fonkert@mines.sdsmt.edu Jason.ash@sdsmt.edu pnorris@sanfordlab.org Office 605-355-3736 605-722-5049 Telephone: Mobile 605-850-9395 605-645-6325 Telephone:
+Team Name: South Dakota Sun Catchers Team or Project Website: St udent Leader Contact Information: Faculty Advi isor Contact Information: Name: Jacob Fonkert Jason Ash Peggy Norris Department: Mechanical Engineering Mechanical Eng SURF Mailing Address: SDSMT - ME 501 East Saint Joseph St. SDSMT - ME 501 East Saint Joseph St. 630 E. Summit St City, State, Zip code: Rapid City, SD 57701 Rapid City, SD 57701 Lead, SD 57754 e-mail: Jacob.Fonkert@mines.sdsmt.edu Jason.ash@sdsmt.edu pnorris@sanfordlab.org Office Telephone: 605-355-3736 605-722-5049 Mobile Telephone: 605-850-9395 605-645-6325